 Clearly, economics is since 200+ years a self-declared science.
 Now, science is well-defined since 2000+ years by material and formal consistency: “Research is in fact a continuous discussion of the consistency of theories: formal consistency insofar as the discussion relates to the logical cohesion of what is asserted in joint theories; material consistency insofar as the agreement of observations with theories is concerned.”
 (Klant)

 Fact is: economics is a failed science because economists are scientifically incompetent.
-Fact is that since Adam Smith economic policy guidance never had sound scientific foundations.
+The fact is that since Adam Smith economic policy guidance never had sound scientific foundations.
 Both, orthodox and heterodox economists sell proto-scientific rubbish in the bluff package of science.

 You argue: “It’s been clear from Day One that it’s based on accounting and accounting rules, and the US congressional reality that our country creates its own currency, which since 1971 (internationally) has been a sovereign non-convertible currency with a floating exchange rate.
 That’s not a scientific fact, Egmont, that’s an accounting reality.”